andre-st/goodreads-toolbox/t/README.md

 # Unit Tests

+## Purpose

-I just test `lib/Goodscrapes.pm` which is the heart of everything.
+This only tests `lib/Goodscrapes.pm` which is the heart of the toolbox.

-My usual design goal is to have very few code in the usecase scripts and move as much as possible to the libraries (down the stack).
+One design objective in this project is to have very few code in the user scripts by moving as much code as possible to the libraries (down the stack).
-Covering just the libraries is good enough for gaining confidence.
+Covering just the libraries should cover most critical code, which is good enough for gaining confidence into _this_ project.

-The primary point of testing here, however, is to detect changes on the side of the Goodreads markup early.
+The primary reason of testing here, however, is early detecting changes on the Goodreads.com website markup.

+## Running all tests

 ```console
 $ cd goodreads